Last updated: October 28, 2019

 Any product entirely or partly made of the leaf tobacco as a raw material which is manufactured to be used for smoking, sucking, chewing, or snuffing.
 (FCTC Art.
 1(f))

-Smokeable means a Tobacco Product intended to be burned and sucked and/or its smoke inhaled, including kretek [clove] cigarettes, white cigarettes, cigars or other forms produced from the nicotiana tabacum, nicotiana rustica, and other species of plants or their synthesized equivalents which contain nicotine and tar, with or without additives.
+Smokeable: a tobacco product intended to be burned and sucked and/or its smoke inhaled, including kretek cigarettes, white cigarettes, cigars or other forms produced from the nicotiana tabacum, nicotiana rustica, and other species of plants or their synthesized equivalents which contain nicotine and tar, with or without additives.

-Although Government Regulation (PP) 109 of 2012 provides a definition of “tobacco product,” some articles regarding tobacco advertising, promotion and sponsorship only apply to smokeables which impacts and narrows the scope of these articles.
-Using the term “smokeable” in some parts of the PP and “tobacco products” in other parts of the PP renders the PP ambiguous and needlessly confusing.
+Although Government Regulation (PP) 109 of 2012 provides a definition of “tobacco product,” some articles regarding packaging and labeling and advertising, promotion and sponsorship only apply to smokeables which impacts and narrows the scope of these articles.
+For purposes of the smoke free provisions, however, this definition does not prevent realization of FCTC Art.
+8 policies.